 Documentation

-To claim the standard deduction, you don’t need to provide any documentation.
-However, to claim itemized deductions, you must keep records of your eligible expenses and provide documentation to prove that the expenses were incurred and that they are eligible.
+However, to claim itemized deductions, you must keep records of your eligible expenses and be able to provide documentation to the IRS upon request to show that the expenses were incurred and are eligible.

-Time and effort
+Time and Effort

 Claiming the standard deduction is generally easier and less time-consuming than itemizing your deductions because you don’t have to keep track of your eligible expenses or provide documentation.

-Each tax year, you should run the numbers on both standard and itemized deductions, and only use itemized deductions if it’s higher than the set standard deductions.
-Itemized deductions take more time (since you have to itemize each deduction) and requires more administration maintenance (since you have to keep records of your expenses throughout the year).
-Taking the standard deduction is much simpler; it’s a no questions asked deduction and you don’t need to keep a record of your expenses.
+Itemized deductions take more time (since you have to itemize each deduction) and require more administration maintenance (since you have to keep records of your expenses throughout the year).